The Legend of Korra: Comics

 The Legend of Korra is continued in a graphic novel trilogy series written by DiMartino and published by Dark Horse Comics.
 The first trilogy, The Legend of Korra: Turf Wars, was drawn by Irene Koh and takes place immediately following the series finale, focusing on Korra and Asami's relationship in the aftermath of Kuvira's attack.
 The first volume was published on July 26, 2017, the second volume was published on January 17, 2018, and the third and final volume was published on August 22, 2018.
 A sequel, The Legend of Korra: Ruins of the Empire, was published in three volumes in May 2019, November 2019, and February 2020.

 Art

 Hardcover art books detailing each season's creative process have been published by Dark Horse, similar to the art book published about Avatar: The Last Airbender:

 In July 2013, Nickelodeon published a free interactive e-book, The Legend of Korra: Enhanced Experience, on iTunes.
 It contained material such as concept art, character biographies, animatics and storyboards.

-In March 2013, PixelDrip Gallery organized a The Legend of Korra fan art exhibition in Los Angeles with the support of the series's creators, and later published a documentary video about it.
+In March 2013, PixelDrip Gallery organized a Legend of Korra fan art exhibition in Los Angeles with the support of the series's creators, and later published a documentary video about it.
 Another art exhibition supported by Nickelodeon to pay tribute to The Legend of Korra and Avatar was held from March 7 to 22, 2015 at Gallery Nucleus in Alhambra, California.

 An adult coloring book, The Legend of Korra Coloring Book (ISBN 978-1-5067-0246-9) with art by Jed Henry was released in July 2017.